samiahhassan/Materials-Informatics-and-R-and-D/README.md

 After installing all the necessary packages, you can run the script by following these steps:

-1. Place the script in a directory containing the PDF and image files you want to process.
+1. Set the input directory in the script to the folder containing the PDF and image files you want to process.
+Replace `'/your/input_directory'` in the script with the path to your specific folder.
+This setup does not use an environment variable; instead, it relies on direct modification within the script.
 2. Open a command prompt or terminal in this directory.
 3. Run the script by typing:
    ```bash